-- and feel of these different versions of Bayati Shuri is quite distinct in these examples. - Two ajnas are rarely sufficient to characterize a maqam, whose total pathway frequently spans more than an octave, and whose typical motion usually goes through at least three different ajnas, and in many cases more. - The path that defines the shape of any given maqam is arbitrary, in the sense intended by Saussure:20 it is the result of convention, developed by a community, rather than the result of some absolute principle.
-As we can see, the pairing of Jins Hijaz on the 4th scale degree of Jins Bayati opens up two equally valid pathways, each of which may be the result of tendencies in each Jins, some of which contradict and some of which complement each other.21 So the choice of which pathway to use is arbitrary rather than determined.
+- A maqam derives its character and shape from its pathways among ajnas, rather than from any abstracted scale or collection of scale fragments-the tonal character and feel of these different versions of Bayati Shuri is quite distinct in these examples. - Two ajnas are rarely sufficient to characterize a maqam, whose total pathway frequently spans more than an octave, and whose typical motion usually goes through at least three different ajnas, and in many cases more. - The path that defines the shape of any given maqam is arbitrary, in the sense intended by Saussure: it is the result of convention, developed by a community, rather than the result of some absolute principle.
+As we can see, the pairing of Jins Hijaz on the 4th scale degree of Jins Bayati opens up two equally valid pathways, each of which may be the result of tendencies in each jins, some of which contradict and some of which complement each other.
+So the choice of which pathway to use is arbitrary rather than determined.

 The tendencies within each jins are also arbitrary, in the same sense: they are the result of cultural habits and conventions rather than some ideal rule about the behavior of intervals.
 It is easy to imagine the possibility of Hijaz or Bayati having morphed into 5-note ajnas rather than 4-note ajnas, if more musicians and composers had emphasized modulations on their 5th rather than 4th scale degrees.
-(As an analogue to the arbitrariness of pathways among ajnas, consider the fact that the V→IV chordal motion so common to 20th Century American popular music was not a common or accepted part of the vocabulary of Baroque music, which almost always progressed IV→V.)
+(As an analogue to the arbitrariness of pathways among ajnas, consider the fact that the V-IV chordal motion so common to 20th-century American popular music was not a common or accepted part of the vocabulary of Baroque music, which almost always progressed IV-V.)